 Most of the District's assets are invested in capital assets (e.g., buildings, land and equipment).
-In 2015-2016, the Other Postemployment Benefits Obligation (e.g., hospitalization, prescription, dental, vision and life insurance paid for employees after retirement) as a noncurrent liability totaled \$124,716,719 compared to \$117,510,842 in 2014-2015.
+In 2016-2017, the Other Postemployment Benefits Obligation (e.g., hospitalization, prescription, dental, vision and life insurance paid for employees after retirement) as a noncurrent liability totaled \$132,400,638 compared to \$124,716,719 in 2015-2016.
 This increase had a negative impact on the District's total net position when compared to the prior fiscal years.
-At June 30, 2015, the District was required to implement Governmental Accounting Standards Board (GASB) Statement Number 68 - Accounting and Financial Reporting for Pensions.
-As a result, the District recorded a net pension liability of \$296,883,000 in 2015-2016 compared to \$275,402,000 in 2014-2015 for its proportionate share of the net pension liability due to the Public School Employees' Retirement System (PSERS).
+The District recorded a net pension liability of \$324,052,000 in 2016-2017 compared to \$296,883,000 in 2015-2016 for its proportionate share of the net pension liability due to the Public School Employees' Retirement System (PSERS).
 The Commonwealth of Pennsylvania contributes reimbursements to the District quarterly based on a standards formula determined by the hire date of the employees and the aid ratio of the District.
-For 2015-2016 and 2014-2015, the District was reimbursed approximately 80% of the contributions it made to PSERS from the Commonwealth.
+For 2016-2017 and 2015-2016, the District was reimbursed approximately 80% of the contributions it made to PSERS from the Commonwealth.